kleinschmidt/kavli/notes.md

     * critical piece here: accurate inference depends on knowing the distributions.
     * those distributions, as a general rule, are not always the same.
-SPeech is particularly susceptible to this (lack of invariance)
+SPeech is particularly susceptible to this (lack of invariance) but it's true in general.
-    * we've known for nearly 20 years now that people deal with this by learning abuot particular talkers (Nygaard).
+    * we've known for nearly 20 years now that people deal with this by _learning_ abuot particular talkers (Nygaard)...
     * Now slides on recalibration/sel.ad.: this learning can be __very rapid__. ...boundary shift. ((( does this order of things make sense? maybe want to jump straight to dist learning? but going to have to explain the paradigm anyway )))
-    * learning distributions explains this. (walk through logic, focus on decreasing **prediction error**)
+    * learning distributions explains this. (walk through logic, focus on decreasing **prediction error** and the qualitative changes in beliefs you expect.)
+* modeling this:
+    * it's inference! inference about _distributions_.
+We don't know the mean/variance because they can vary.
+The logic is exactly the same: you have some prior beliefs, and combine them with data based on how well they predict the data.
+        * Animation here of the particle filter flavored thing.
+    * actually doing it:
+        * prior distributions, that we estimate based on pre-training classification functions
+        * free parameters: how strong are your priors?
+        * run this model through the experiment.
+        * results.
     * (as an aside: why not just learn the boundary?
         * one obvious (and probably wrong) reaosn is that you need feedback about whether your estimate of the boundary is right.  but that might